 Where we store your personal data

 Where we share information with other parties located outside your country, as a minimum, we will require that such personal information is protected as required by the laws of the country where you work.
 We will also require our third party suppliers or recipients of personal information to guarantee the same level of protection as provided by us.
 Your personal information will always be retained in accordance with our HR Data Retention Policy.
+The data that we collect from you and process using SmartRecruiters may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).

 6) How long we keep your personal data